LordSentox/umarema/README.md

 ö = /œ/
 e = /ɛ/

+Legend: character = pronunciation

+Head over to the [Phonology folder](https://github.com/LordSentox/umarema/tree/master/phonology) for more details.

 Right now, Umarema doesn't have a lot of words, or even a proper, fixed syntax, but ideas for new vocabulary or anything else are always welcome.